osman-bursa/osman-bursa/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hello there, my name is Osman and I am a Software Developer from Ankara/Turkey.
-I am a Civil Engineer graduate with 1.5 years experience working remotely on projects across many counties (mainly USA, Australia, Canada, and EU).
+Hello there, my name is Osman and I am a Jr. Software Developer from Ankara/Turkey.
+I graduated from Hacettepe University Civil Engineering and I have 1.5 years experience working remotely on projects across many counties (mainly USA, Australia, Canada, and EU).

 Programming and Software Development first piqued my interest in C++ class, freshman year of University.
 After graduating and working for a while, I decided that pursuing a career in Software Development would be my best interest.
 To make this radical transition smoother, faster and more efficient I have enrolled in the Boost Full-stack Developer Bootcamp of BilgeAdam which is mainly focused on Microsoft Technologies such as C#, .Net Framework, MS SQL Server, EntityFramework, Asp.Net Core etc.